merely-useful/py-rse/index.md

 ## Documenting Packages {#packaging-document}

-Now that our package has been distributed for others to use, we need to think about whether we have provided sufficient documentation.
+Now that our package has been distributed, we need to think about whether we have provided sufficient documentation.
 Docstrings (Section \@ref(scripting-docstrings)) and READMEs are sufficient to describe most simple packages,